dimpase/M2/GitHowTo.md

 in C++.
 We distinguish those two cases below.

 You may also wish to download the files in a workshop repository and modify them.
-Eventually we'll write a third section to cover that case.
+Eventually we'll write a third section to cover that case, but for now, please refer to [Git-Info](https://github.com/Macaulay2/Workshop-2018-Madison/wiki/Git-Info).

 The source code of *Macaulay2* is stored in a *git repository*, hosted on the web site *GitHub*, and downloaded with the aid of the command line program *git*.
 Install git, if necessary, by getting it here: